-For years, researchers and practitioners have speculated that hearing impairment increases social isolation among older adults.
+For years, researchers and practitioners have speculated that hearing loss increases isolation among older adults.
 We already know that as we age, our personality changes, but recent research highlights that these personality changes are heightened if the subject is hearing impaired.
 These new insights into the relationship between hearing loss, personality changes, and social isolation can raise awareness of hearing loss and the need for acknowledgement and treatment over time.

 The research study, conducted by scientists at the University of Gothenburg, centered on subjects aged 80-98.
 These 400 individuals were tested every two years over a six-year period.
 The test focused on emotional stability and social interactions, among other traits.
 Results indicate that hearing loss intensified any sense of existing social isolation.